Crypta-Eve/seat-strict/README.md

 * Invalid Token - If the user has any invalid tokens then strip their permissions

+## Caveats

+Until changes are made to SeAT core (working on it) the behaviour with auto squads is a bit flaky, as it will be a constant battle between seat re adding the squad and this plugin removing it.
+Until this is resolved, you may notice increased job load as this fighting occurs.

 ## Quick Installation
 ### Docker Install